atlaschiew/bitcoin-cryptocurrency-tutorial/README.md

 * For bettery security.
 You can download the repo and run at your local.
 * To save development cost.
 Please run your test at testnet prior to mainnet.
 * Throughout all tutorials, form validation is loose, so please enhance it for your own.
 * Pages' content are constantly keep reviewed to avoid mistakes, but we cannot warrant correctness of all contents.
-Report us <a href="https://github.com/atlaschiew/btcschools/issues">here</a>.
+Report issue to us <a href="https://github.com/atlaschiew/btcschools/issues">here</a>.

 # Setup
 * To setup one in your hosting.
 Please rename common.php.sample to common.php and fill in your own details.